Penalized maximum likelihood estimation and effective dimension: Fisher and Wilks Theorems under quadratic penalization

-We briefly comment how restrictive the imposed conditions are. \cite{Sp2011}, Section 5.1, considered in details the i.i.d. case and presented some mild sufficient conditions on the parametric family which imply the above general conditions.
+\ifbook{ We briefly comment on examples for which the conditions can be easily verified. \cite{SP2011}, Section 5.1, considered in details the i.i.d. case and presented some mild sufficient conditions on the parametric family which imply the above general conditions.
 Another class of examples is built by generalized linear models which includes the cases of Gaussian, Poissonian, binary, regression and exponential type models among others.
-Condition \( (E\!D_{0}) \) requires some exponential moments of the observations (errors).
-Usually one only assumes some finite moments of the likelihood; cf. \cite{IH1981}, Chapter~2.
-Our condition is a bit more restrictive but it allows to obtain some finite sample bounds.
+Condition \nameref{ED0Gref} requires some exponential moments of the observations (errors).
+Usually one only assumes some finite moments of the normalized increments of the likelihood function; cf. \cite{IH1981}, Chapter~2.
+Our conditions \nameref{ED0Gref} and \nameref{ED2Gref} a bit more restrictive but it allows one to obtain some finite sample bounds.
 Note that majority of finite samples results are stated under gaussian or sub-gaussian stochastic errors.
-The sub-gaussian case is included in \( (E\!D_{0}) \) and \( (E\!D_{2}) \) and it corresponds to \( \gm = \infty \) which slightly simplifies the formulation of the results.
+The sub-gaussian case is included in \nameref{ED0Gref} and \nameref{ED2Gref} and it corresponds to \( \gm = \infty \) which slightly simplifies the formulation of the results.
 However, our results apply for sub-exponential errors with \( \gm < \infty \) as well.
-Condition \( (\LL_{0}) \) only requires some regularity of the considered parametric family and is not restrictive.
-Conditions \( (E\!D_{2}) \) with \( \gm(\rr) \equiv \gm > 0 \) and \( (\cc{L}) \) with \( \gmi(\rr) \equiv \gmi > 0 \) are easy to verify if the parameter set \( \Theta \) is compact and the sample size \( \nsize \) is sufficiently large.
+Condition \nameref{LL0Gref} only requires some regularity of the considered parametric family and is not restrictive.
+Conditions \nameref{ED2Gref} with \( \gm(\rr) \equiv \gm > 0 \) and \nameref{LLGref} with \( \gmi(\rr) \equiv \gmi > 0 \) are easy to verify if the parameter set \( \Theta \) is compact and the sample size \( \nsize \) is sufficiently large.
 It suffices to check a usual identifiability condition that the value \( \E \LGP(\thetav,\thetavs) \) does not vanish for \( \thetav \neq \thetavs \).